 However, there are issues associated with contracts made for the benefit of third parties who are unable to enforce the contractual rights as they are not the contracting parties under the contract.

 For example, Andrew and Ben entered into a contract under which Andrew agreed with Ben to give a valuable diamond to Carrie.
 Both Andrew and Ben fully intended for Carrie to take the benefit of Andrew’s promise.
-Under the doctrine of privity of contract, if Andrew for some reasons does not give the diamond to Carries, Carrie cannot sue Andrew as it is not a party to the contract.
+Under the doctrine of privity of contract, if Andrew for some reasons does not give the diamond to Carrie, Carrie cannot sue Andrew as she is not a party to the contract.
 Ben can sue Andrew for breach of contract, but Ben will only be entitled to nominal damages as Ben has not suffered any actual loss.

 In certain common law jurisdictions such as England, some states in Australia, New Zealand, Hong Kong, Singapore, and some provinces in Canada, the parties to a contract can agree that someone who is not a party to the contract can enforce a term of the contract.
 This will apply to give a third party a statutory right to enforce a contract term where the term of the contract :